-On January 22nd and 23rd, the eighth annual Oil & Gas Speaker Series Conference will be held on Queen's University campus.
+On January 27th and 28th, the ninth annual Oil & Gas Speaker Series Conference will be held on Queen's University campus.
 This two day conference hosts speakers, recruiters and Queen's alumni from across the world, sharing their experience, insight and knowledge of the oil & gas industry.

 We bring you representatives from the technical, financial, environmental and regulatory fields of the industry and we are looking for a broad variety of delegates from all aspects of commerce, engineering and science.

 Delegates are granted: